archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ...

+* Quantitative approaches in archaeology beginning with Petrie's application of sequence dating (i.e., seriation) in 1899 [@Kendall1969].
+* It was not until the 1950s that formal statistical methods started to play a moe substantial role in archaeological methodologies [@Ammerman1992].
+*

 Fifty years ago, what arguably could have been one of the most important papers written for modern work in quantitative archaeology was published in American Antiquity.
 Unfortunately for its author, and generations of archaeologists, it received relatively little attention at the time.
 With few citations, more than half of which have occurred in just the last few years, its elegance and mathematical precision went largely unappreciated.

 John Justeson's article "Limitations of archaeological inference: an information-theoretic approach with applications in methodology" [-@Justeson1973] was rather ambitious, as can be seen from its abstract: